ItsRifter/zps_viral/README.md

 No, the original developers of the Source mod are aware and are okay with this port

 ## Can I contribute to development?
-Yes! just ask SuperSponer (make sure you provide a portfolio of work)
+Yes! just ask ItsRifter (make sure you provide a portfolio of work)